es-protocol/wikinTich/README.md

 - `docs/DATA_PARENT_SIGNUP.md`
   Data documentation for the parent signup flow, describing the key Supabase tables, their relationships, and how data moves from temporary registration to permanent records.

-- Threat model in the `docs` directory
-  Additional context on how threats were considered and how security features like CSRF protection, rate limiting, and secure session handling are applied in the project.
+- `docs/THREAT_MODEL.md`
+  Minimal threat model for the parent signup and account creation flow, including a trust-boundary diagram and the main threats and mitigations.
+  _Prepared for the Cybersecurity module assessment._

+- `docs/SECURITY_MEASURES.md`
+  Summary of the concrete cyber security measures implemented in the project (CSRF protection, input validation and sanitisation, rate limiting, account lockout, secure session cookies, and security headers).
+  _Prepared for the Cybersecurity module assessment._

 ## How to get help